MVladislav/bumper/docs/internals/certificate-unpinning-bot.md

 ??? note

-    On some bots you need to hit a specific key mention during the bootup process like:
+    On some bots you need to hit a specific key mentioned during the boot-up process like:
     ```
     Hit key to stop autoboot('CTRL+C'):  0
     ```